Tight bounds on the convergence of noisy random circuits to the uniform distribution: Definitions

 We consider circuit architectures where, for simplicity, the gates are applied in parallel.
 More formally, we define a \emph{parallel architecture} as one for which $n$ is an even number and every qubit is involved in a two-qubit gate at every unit of depth\footnote{We do not constrain the ``grouping'' of these qubits.
 In fact, this grouping can change from layer to layer.}.
 Our results can be easily extended to more general gate layering strategies with a suitable redefinition of the depth.
 For a given site $i$, we define $n_m(i)$ as the set of \emph{neighbors} of $i$, which are the sites involved in a two-qubit gate at circuit layer $m$ with $i$ including $i$ itself.
 We extend $n_m$ to all subsets of sites $A \subset \{1,\ldots, n\}$ through the composition rule $n_m(A \cup B) = n_m(A) \cup n_m(B)$.
 We define the \emph{forward} and \emph{backward} \emph{lightcones} $L_d(i)$ and $L_d^\dagger(i)$, respectively, of site $i$ at depth $d$ as the sets

 In general, we have the bounds $|L_d(i)|, |L_d^\dagger(i)| \le 2^d$.

 We denote the above ensemble of noisy parallel circuits as $\mathcal{B}$, and our results are generally stated in terms of expectation values over this ensemble, denoted $\mathbb{E}_\mathcal{B}$.
-The ensemble $\mathcal{B}$ solely describes the distribution over unitaries only.
+The ensemble $\mathcal{B}$ describes the distribution over unitaries only and not over the possible noise operations.
 We also denote $\delta = \norm{\mathcal{D}- \mathcal{U}}_\mathrm{TVD}$, where $\mathcal{D}$ denotes the (noisy) output distribution when measuring in the computational basis, $\mathcal{U}$ is the uniform distribution over $n$-bit strings and ``TVD'' denotes total variation distance.
 A central consequence of our results relates to anticoncentration properties of low-depth noisy random circuits.
 Here, we provide a formal definition.
 In the following, we denote by $\po$ the output probability of the string $\oo$.
-For noiseless circuits, we have $\po =\abs{\bra{\oo} U \ket{\oo}}^2 $, while for noisy circuits it is given by $\po = \Tr[\ketbra{\oo} \mathcal{N}_d(\rho)]$. \begin{defn} A family of random circuit ensembles is anticoncentrated if there exist constants $\alpha \in (0,1]$ and $c >0$ such that
+For noiseless circuits, we have $\po =\abs{\bra{\oo} U \ket{\oo}}^2 $, while for noisy circuits it is given by $\po = \Tr[\ketbra{\oo} \mathcal{N}_d(\ketbra{\oo})]$. \begin{defn} A family of random circuit ensembles is anticoncentrated if there exist constants $\alpha \in (0,1]$ and $c >0$ such that

 \end{defn} A stronger definition of anticoncentration is often given in terms of the \emph{collision probability}, which we define for noisy circuits as